Author: Jeb Blount

 Cover image of an episode of Ask Jeb on the Sales Gravy Podcast.
 Episode title "How to Use the Ledge Technique for Sales Objection Handling"

-How to Use the Ledge Technique for Sales Objection Handling (Ask Jeb)
+Use the Ledge Technique for Overcoming Objections (Ask Jeb)

 Here's a question that'll make every salesperson's blood pressure spike: What do you do when your cold call gets an objection in the first five seconds because prospects immediately stereotype you as something you're not?
 That's the challenge facing Rick…